jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Suarez-Esquivel_SNPs/readme.md

 ### To test the scripts
-- Several of the genomes correspond to isolates obtained from an outbreak, a close region or the same host species.
-So we could expect some shared SNPs among them, but unique to those groups.
+- Several of the genomes correspond to isolates obtained from a particular outbreak, a single geographic region or the same host species.
+So we could expect some shared SNPs among them that are unique to those groups.
 - Three groups that could be used for testing the script(s) are:
   1. The group of the genomes id as: "B_\d{3}_S"